SimoneDeBonis/SimoneDeBonis.github.io/index.md

 - **Project Work** at [Big Data Lab](https://www.bigdata-lab.it): Utilized advanced machine learning techniques for multivariate anomaly detection of time series data obtained from server logs, which were properly preprocessed.
 - **University Project**: Collaborated with colleagues to develop an early warning system using Support Vector Machine and Multi-Layer Perceptron models to prevent defaults in Italian municipalities.

 Thank you for visiting!
-If you have any questions or feedback, please feel free to contact me.
+Feel free to contact me.
 Many parts are still a work in progress.
 Enjoy your browsing!

 ## Divulgation Projects: \[looking for collaborators\]